Git-K3rnel/TryHackMe/Brute It/README.md

 ![afterlogin](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/0b1827cb-001f-4fbe-b764-9264bc7e5a98)

-download the private key which for user "john" and change the permission to `600` :
+download the private key which is for user "john" and change the permission to `600` :

 ```bash
 chmod 600 john.key